naips/Auto-AI/README.md

 # Auto-AI
-Automated data processing and machine learning with almost zero manual efforts
+Automated data processing and machine learning with almost zero manual efforts.
+It consists of two classes: Data preprocessing and machine learning